barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 This functionality was introduced mainly to enable the use of simplified cross-origin resource sharing.
 The Icecast default configuration contains the first header, as seen in the above exmple, for this reason.

 http-headers
-: This element is placed anywhere inside the main section of the icecast config.
+: This element is placed anywhere inside the main section of the Icecast config.
 It will contain `<header>` child elements, that specify the actual headers one by one.

 header
 : This tag specifies the actual header to be sent to a HTTP client in response to every request.